-The project is currently progressing towards construction, and is being carried out in close collaboration with potential suppliers, stakeholders, statutory bodies and the authorities.
+The project is now under construction, and is being carried out in close collaboration with suppliers, stakeholders, statutory bodies and the authorities.
 The sheer scale and size of the Sofia Offshore Wind Farm will offer significant economic opportunities for the UK, with potential supply chain benefits, infrastructure and associated jobs and contracts.
-Having won a Contract for Difference (CfD) in the UK Government’s 2019 auction, the project will now move towards a final investment decision, expected in 2021.
-On the current programme, the onshore civil works for Sofia are set to start in early 2021 along with fabrication of the wind farm components.
+Having won a Contract for Difference (CfD) in the UK Government’s 2019 auction, the project achieved its financial investment decision, in March 2021.
+The onshore civil works for Sofia began mid 2021 along with start of the fabrication of the wind farm components.
 Offshore construction is due to start from 2023.
-In terms of components, the wind farm will comprise up to 100 turbines, an offshore converter station and hundreds of kilometres of both inter-array and export cables, as well as onshore electrical infrastructure.
+In terms of components, the wind farm will comprise 100 turbines, an offshore converter station and hundreds of kilometres of both inter-array and export cables, as well as onshore electrical infrastructure.

 * Pictured is the 14MW Siemens Gamesa turbine selected for use on Sofia. *